MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem.md

 ![Closed - Other Product state for problem reporting on Developer Community](../ide/media/ProblemStates/ClosedOtherProduct.jpg)

 **Closed - Other Product** indicates  we have determined that your issue applies to  another product.
-Check the tags to see which product the issue applies to and track the other product bug via the link in the comments.
+See the comment from Microsoft for which external product and any related links.

 - - -

 ![Closed - Won't Fix state for problem reporting on Developer Community](../ide/media/ProblemStates/ClosedWontFix.jpg)

-**Closed - Won't Fix** To ensure we bring each of you in our developer community the best value, we prioritize issues having the highest community impact.
+**Closed - Won't Fix** indicates that we are not pursuing this issue due to factors such as lack of product direction alignment or community impact.
+See the comment from Microsoft for any addtional clarity.
 Although we are unable to address this particular issue, be assured that all your feedback is valuable and helps improve Visual Studio.

 - - -